envytools/envytools/docs/hw/falcon/branch.rst

 Introduction
 ============

-The flow control instructions on falcon include conditional relative branches, unconditional absolute branches, absolute calls, and returns.
+The flow control instructions on Falcon include conditional relative branches, unconditional absolute branches, absolute calls, and returns.
 Calls use the stack in data segment for storage for return addresses [see :ref:`falcon-stack`].
 The conditions available for branching are based on the low 12 bits of $flags